 Sometimes the best things in life arrive totally unplanned.

 I've never been a great fan of pancakes, the fat American cousin of the French crêpe.
-In university in the U.S. I’d make batches of crêpes for friends, something I learned at home, sometimes playing with different flours and batters - pumpkin, herbs, chocolate, seeds - and today, years later, I think I can make them with my eyes closed.
+In university in the U.S. I’d make batches of crêpes for friends, something I learned at home, experimenting with different flours (whole wheat, corn...) and batters (pumpkin, herbs, chocolate, seeds...) and today, I can almost make them with my eyes closed.
 Pancakes were too thick.
 Too stodgy.
-In restaurants I'd go for the French toast or waffles instead.
+In restaurants I'd avoid them and go for the French toast or waffles instead.

-So when I came across a place in Paris called Pancake Sisters on the internet and mentioned it to an American friend, out of curiosity we headed over to give it a try.
+So when I came across a place in Paris called Pancake Sisters on the internet and mentioned it to an American friend, out of curiosity we decided to give it a try.

-But here's what happened: As we stood outside after what was posted on the door as their opening time waiting for the doors to open, n a dismissive, "I know we're supposed to be open but tant pis, you'll just have to wait,” the waiter got us to turn our attention to the place next door - where people were streaming in, and it seemed to be filling up fast.
+But here's what happened: As we stood outside well after what was posted as their opening time waiting for the doors to open, a waiter stuck his head out and with a dismissive, "Tant pis, you'll just have to wait!” he got us to turn our attention to the place next door - where people were streaming in, and it was filling up fast.

-And that's how I discovered Holybelly, a brunch restaurant that's been on my might-try list for awhile.
+And that's how I discovered Holybelly, a brunch restaurant that had been on my might-try list for awhile.
 It was right there.
-But as its sister Hardware Socièté, another Melbourne Australian wonder is already in my neighborhood, it was never a priority.
+But as its sister Hardware Socièté, another Melbourne Australian wonder was already in my neighborhood, it was never a priority.
 It is now. - BPJ

 5 rue Lucien Sampaix 75010